-WEEE categorization
+WEEE Categorization

 1) Heat exchanger

-This category includes electrical appliances of all sizes with integrated circuits.
-Substances other than water (e.g., gases, oils, coolants, and refrigerants) are used for cooling, heating, or dehumidification.
+This category includes electrical appliances of any size with integrated circuits.
+In these appliances, substances other than water (e.g., gases, oils, coolants, and refrigerants) are used for cooling, heating, or dehumidification.
+Examples: refrigerators, air conditioners, heat pumps.

 2. Screens, monitors, and devices with large displays

-• Important: If a device has a screen with a surface area of more than 100 cm², it falls into this category if its main purpose is image display.
+This includes all devices designed to display images and information on an electronic screen (regardless of the device’s overall size).
+Important: If a device has a screen with a surface area of more than 100 cm², it falls into this category, provided that its primary purpose is to display images.

-4. Large appliances (Dimensions > 50 cm)
+4. Large appliances (dimensions > 50 cm)

-Electrical appliances with at least one external dimension exceeding 50 centimeters that are not already covered by the more specific categories 1 to 3.
+Electrical appliances with at least one external dimension exceeding 50 centimeters that are not already covered by the more specific categories 1 through 3.
+Note on photovoltaics: Large PV modules typically used in private households (B2C) fall into this group.

-6. Small IT and telecommunications equipment
+6. Small IT and telecommunications devices

-This category includes devices for collecting, transmitting, storing, and displaying information, as well as for the electronic transmission of signals (voice, video, data), provided that no external dimension exceeds 50 centimeters.
+This category includes devices used for collecting, transmitting, storing, and displaying information, as well as for the electronic transmission of signals (voice, video, data), provided that no external dimension exceeds 50 centimeters.
+Examples: smartphones, routers, small laptops, or GPS devices.

-Why is the right category so important?
+Why is choosing the right category so important?

 Contact